 The Role of the Local Authority and ILF Scotland as Funders of Self-directed Support

-There are 32 Local Authorities in Scotland and they are responsible for providing a range of public services.
+There are 32 Local Authorities (councils) in Scotland and they are responsible for providing a range of public services.

 The Local Authority and Self-directed Support

-The Local Authority is the organisation responsible for delivering Self Directed Support in their area.
-They have the responsibility to assess a person’s need for social care support.
-If a person meets local eligibility criteria, this may result in the Council offering the person further support, either be allocating money to give the person to pay for their support, or by identifying a service that the person can use.
-The Council has certain legal duties and responsibilities to enable them to do this.
+If a person meets local eligibility criteria, this may result in the council offering the person further support, either by allocating money to give the person to pay for their support, or by identifying a service that the person can use.

 The Local Authority has a duty to consider certain general principles under the Act: